KC STOCKYARDS DISTRICT

 BRAND STRATEGY • BRAND IDENTITY • COLLATERAL • WEBSITE

-In spite of running under the radar for many years without much attention from the city, today’s Stockyard District is a rich, vibrant neighborhood with over 145 businesses, fine-dining restaurants, juke joints, wineries and breweries.
+At its peak, sixteen railroads converged at the Kansas City Stockyards carrying over two million cattle and other livestock.
+After years of decline, it’s now booming, vibrant and exciting, but still a little wild, wild west.
+Today’s Stockyard District is a rich, vibrant neighborhood with over 145 businesses, fine-dining restaurants, juke joints, wineries and breweries.
 There are sleek new apartments and restored loft spaces ready for urban adventurers.

 We took that to heart and created an identity for the modern urban pioneer.
-Colors are urban, not slick or fancy and we pay a little homage to the bull sculptures created by artist Robert Morris that run free on nearby Bull Mountain.
+Colors are urban, not slick or fancy and we pay a little homage to the bull sculptures created by artist Robert Morris that roam freely on nearby Bull Mountain.

 We paired authentic, historical references with a simple, graphic approach.
 The street level of the new Stockyard Place apartment building features a campaign with highlights of the neighborhood.